 by Maria Adams, MS, MPH, RD

-The grapefruit diet entails eating grapefruit or drinking grapefruit juice at every meal.
+The grapefruit diet requires eating grapefruit or drinking grapefruit juice at every meal.
 According to the American Dietetic Association, the grapefruit diet first became popular in 1950 and is also known as the Hollywood diet.

 How Is This Diet Supposed to Work?
 TOP